builtfor-dev/Our-GTM-Playbook/README.md

 - Accelerated Market Validation: Quickly confirm product-market fit
 - Continuous Insights: Technical Advisory Board for ongoing product and strategy feedback
 - Tailored GTM Strategy: Receive a customized playbook for your specific dev tool
-- Faster Launch: Clients launch 40% faster than those without structured guidance
-- Higher Adoption: Achieve 3x higher adoption rates with targeted strategies
+- Higher Adoption: An onboarding and experience that developers will love.
 - Expert Execution: Leverage experienced DevRel professionals for implementation
 - Precision Marketing: Reach the right developers with tailored messaging
 - Scalable Approach: Adjust marketing efforts based on current needs and growth stage